 Your agent should communicate with all buyers' agents simultaneously, confirming that multiple offers are in hand and inviting final submissions by a deadline, typically 24 to 48 hours.
 This gives each buyer the opportunity to put their best offer forward without the process feeling like an auction.

-Once final offers are received, evaluate them systematically.
-If one offer is clearly superior on all dimensions, accept it.
-If two are close, weigh the certainty factors more heavily than the price difference, a deal that completes at R1.55m is better than one that falls through at R1.6m.
+Once the final offers are in, work through them systematically.
+If one is clearly stronger on every measure, accept it.
+If two are close, lean on the certainty factors more than the price gap, because a deal that completes at R1.55m beats one that falls through at R1.6m.

 Seller's checklist: choosing wisely